N3wee/project-portfolio-website/README.md

 - **HTML5:** For structuring the content on the web pages.
 - **CSS3:** For styling the web pages and ensuring a responsive design.

+background images used from https://unsplash.com/

+Van Gogh style portrait generated with AI using a photo of myself, https://www.lightxeditor.com/